Code-Differently-Youth-DevShop-JS/JS-Challenge-1/README.md

 Prompt 3

 1. Write a function named ``ageCalculator``:
-   - takes two arguments, current year and year born.
+   - takes one argument, current year and year born.
    - return a number that tells you what your age is.
 2. Call the function and log the result to find how old you are.